 Basic robotic surgery training and expertise in pelvic surgery is becoming more common for many conditions, including cancer and endometriosis treatment.
 However, currently, radical robotic multi-quadrant excisional surgery is not standard of care because an advanced skill set for this is not sufficiently prevalent among the majority of surgeons.
 This expertise is slowly evolving with a relative handful of committed surgeons practicing nationally with adequate experience, who embrace the technique with strategies and tools to minimize risk of conversion to laparotomy while achieving as close to “complete” R0 or CC0 excision as possible.
 This “R” and “CC” based scoring is something we use for ovarian cancer when life is on the line, not just pain reduction.
 But the concept is the same, that being to remove the endometriosis as close to “complete” as possible.

 Our surgical experience with complex and re-operative robotic surgery spans over eight years and thus far, the results include low conversion rate of <1% with a high rate of complete CC0 macro-cytoreduction and practically all achieving more than "optimal" cytoreduction status with minimal CC-1 remaining disease (almost microscopic and superficial only).
 In selecting your surgeon it is critically important to understand the following.
 While today's imaging with MRI, CT and PET-CT is good for larger disease, it is not even close to being perfect in predicting the extent of disease or distribution.
 Therefore, the endometriosis distribution can be pan-abdominal and pan-pelvic, and beyond.
 In other words, it can be anywhere and involving any organ.
 Literally, ALL possible situations need to be anticipated and prepared for to optimize outcomes with the lowest morbidity (complications), lowest conversion rates to a big incision and to get the best possible resection success.
-At the Gynecologic Oncology Institute, we have the specialized tools and advanced expertise to provide a very unique surgical benefit to you even in very advanced endometriosis situations.
+We have the specialized tools and advanced expertise to provide a very unique surgical benefit to you even in very advanced endometriosis situations.
 As noted, we are not alone nationally in offering über-surgical expertise, but are in a unique position regarding the ability to provide minimally invasive surgical options, even in the face of very advanced disease.

 Beyond Life With Endo